Great Writing Begins with a Sizzling Start

 This is one of the best ways to get your students on board and writing lots!

-- Read out one of the topics on the back of this card and give students 1 minute to write a Sizzling Start.
+- Read out one of the topics below and give students 1 minute to write a Sizzling Start.

 - As soon as the minute is up, read out another topic and start the next minute.